Easter 2019: How does Italy celebrate this festivity?

 Those who stay or visit Italy are spoiled for choice among the many traditions and costumes that can be admired in every city and village.

 But what makes Easter so distinctive in every city of Italy?

 In Bormio, we find the tradition of the Pasquali: the parade of allegorical floats adorned with flowers and moss brought by young people in traditional costume.

 In the center-north, we find instead Easter celebrations whose protagonist is the egg: the Sagra and the Palio dell’uovo in Tredozio with games, battles and parades of allegorical floats.

 The dove is the protagonist of the famous celebration of the Scoppio del Carro in Florence, which dates back to the time of the first crusade.
 On Easter Sunday a mechanical dove hits a cart in front of the Duomo of Florence, thus lighting the fireworks contained in the cart.

-Not to be missed in Sicily are ancient local rituals and customs where masked characters parade through the streets of the cities.
-Among the most suggestive we find the Real Maestranza in Caltanissetta which dates back to the Spanish domination, the procession of the Mysteries in Trapani and the celebrations in Prizzi and Adrano, an eighteenth-century tradition handed down from father to son.
+Sicily is rich in ancient local rituals and customs where masked characters parade through the streets of the cities.
+Among the most suggestive we find the Real maestranza in Caltanissetta which dates back to the Spanish domination, the procession of the Mysteries in Trapani and the celebrations in Prizzi and Adrano, an eighteenth-century tradition handed down from father to son.

 Finally, not to be missed in Rome, the evocative Via Crucis of the Pope that reaches the Colosseum.